 The Sight & Sound Experience

-The Sight & Sound production of Jonah brings this Bible story to life.
-The show is based on the Biblical account, but creative liberties have been taken to develop the characters and give us a glimpse of conversations that could have taken place and events that could have transpired in the process, Jonah becomes a character we can relate to.
+One of the productions that Sight & Sound has brought to the stage has been that of Jonah.
+Their shows are based on the Biblical account, but creative liberties have been taken to develop the characters and give us a glimpse of conversations that could have taken place and events that could have transpired in the process and as a result the characters of the stories become someone we can relate to.

-The actors are well-trained and the production is well rehearsed.
-If any mistakes were made in the live show we watched, neither my husband nor myself noticed.
+The actors are well-trained and the productions are well-rehearsed.
+If any mistakes have been made in the live shows that I’ve seen, neither my husband nor myself noticed.
 I don’t remember ever watching a play that I’ve enjoyed more.

 About Sight & Sound